 Safety tips for beginning exercisers

-If you’ve never exercised before, or it’s been a significant amount of time since you’ve attempted any strenuous physical activity, keep in mind the following general health precautions:
+If you’ve never exercised before, or it’s been a significant amount of time since you’ve attempted any strenuous physical activity, keep the following health precautions in mind:

-- Get medical clearance.
-If you have special health issues such as an existing heart condition or high blood pressure, talk with your doctor or health practitioner and let him or her know your plans.
+- Health issues?
+Get medical clearance first.
+If you have health concerns such as heart disease, asthma, diabetes, or high blood pressure, talk with your doctor before you start to exercise.

 - Drink plenty of water.
 Your body performs best when it’s properly hydrated.
 Failing to drink enough water when you are exerting yourself over a prolonged period of time, especially in hot conditions, can be dangerous.